kachadarshan/Reactnative-Demo/README.md

 # Social Login
    --> Here we have done Authentication using FIREBASE Google authentication, and do login and logout And set PUSHNOTIFICATION using third party FCMTester Website.

+# AsyncStorage Demo
+   --> Here we have learn how to use Async Storage and Set, Get And Remove Data on AsyncStorage.